xfs-network/xfswallet-chrome/README.md

 npm run build
 ```

-## Install to chrome extensions

-1. Open chrome and navigate to extensions page using this URL: chrome://extensions.

-2. Make sure "Developer mode" is enabled.

-3. Click "Load unpacked extension" button, browse the xfswallet-chrome/dist directory and select it.

 ## Contribute

 If you'd like to contribute to xfswallet-chrome please fork, fix, commit and
 send a pull request.
 Commits who do not comply with the coding standards
-are ignored (use gofmt!).
+are ignored.
 If you send pull requests make absolute sure that you
 commit on the `develop` branch and that you do not merge to master.
 Commits that are directly based on master are simply ignored.